Born2Root/Fast-Font/README.md

 Monospaced version intended for use in coding environment.
 It also supports coding ligatures.
 Please refer to the [FiraCode Ligature Documentation](https://github.com/tonsky/FiraCode/blob/master/extras/ligatures.png) as a reference.
 ![image](https://github.com/user-attachments/assets/6292b0b1-d7b4-4a37-8d8b-611dee0c9820)

+**5. Fast Font Dyslexic:**

+This Font is based on the [OpenDyslexic](https://opendyslexic.org/) typeface designed against some common symptoms of dyslexia.

 ---

 ## ⁉️ How to use the Font: